PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 Now we are talking!

 If you need to mount multiple directories, you can either repeat the `-B` flag multiple times, or use a comma-separated list of paths, *i.e.*

 ```
 -B dir1,dir2,dir3
 ```
 {: .bash}

-Also, if you want to keep the runtime command compact, you can equivalently specify directories to be bind mounting using an environment variable:
+Also, if you want to keep the runtime command compact, you can equivalently specify directories to be bind mounted using the environment variable `SINGULARITY_BINDPATH`:

 ```
-$ export SINGULARITY_BINBPATH="dir1,dir2,dir3"
+$ export SINGULARITY_BINDPATH="dir1,dir2,dir3"
 ```
 {: .bash}

 > ## Mounting $HOME
 >
-> Depending on the site configuration of Singularity,
-> user home directories might or might not be mounted into containers by default.
+> Depending on the site configuration of Singularity, user home directories might or might not be mounted into containers by default.
-> We do recommend avoid mounting home whenever possible,
-> to avoid sharing potentially sensitive data, such as SSH keys, with the container,
-> especially if exposing it to the public through a web service.
+> We do recommend avoid mounting home whenever possible, to avoid sharing potentially sensitive data, such as SSH keys, with the container, especially if exposing it to the public through a web service.
 >
 > If you need to share data inside the container home, you might just mount that specific file/directory, *e.g.*
+>
 > ```
 > -B $HOME/.local
 > ```
 > {: .bash}
 >
 > Or, if you want a full fledged home, you might define an alternative host directory to act as your container home, as in
+>
 > ```
 > -B /path/to/fake/home:$HOME
 > ```
+> {: .bash}
+>
+> Finally, note that if you run a container while sitting on your host home, this will be bind mounted as it is the current working directory.
+You should avoid this situation whenever possible.
 {: .callout}